tejavardhan8978/Application/docs/specification/Implementation.md

 ### Process:
 1) Navigate to the recipe page.
 2) Select the option to add a new recipe, leading to a new view.
+3) Enter the required information.
+Please keep in mind that the Date should be in the format of YYYY-MM-DD (Example: '2024-12-24').
+The application will not accept any other format of the date.
+4) You must add ingredients to a recipe from the recipe using the 'ADD INGREDIENTS' button in the top left corner.
+5) An ingredient can be added by selecting it from the upper screen, entering a quantity and clicking add button.
+A primary ingredient has to be selected as well.
+After all ingredients have been added, click save to close the screen.
-3) Enter the required information and press Save (You can also hit cancel to abort.)
+6) Clicking Save will now save the item you have added to the  database.
+(You can also hit cancel to abort.)
-4) Your recipe should be in your recipe table now.
+7) Your recipe should be in your recipe table now.

 # Phase 2

 ## Delete From Recipes
-This process is very similar to removing an item from the inventory.
+We only offer to delete a recipe item.
 First, select the recipe by clicking on it once in the table, then press the Delete button.
 Next, we create an SQL statement “DELETE FROM RecipeTable WHERE recipeID = ?”.
 After establishing the connection, we update the placeholder ? with the selected recipe’s ID, execute the statement, and refresh the table to reflect the change.

 ### Process:
 1) Navigate to the recipe page.
-2) Select a recipe to delete by pressing it once and highlighting it.
+2) Select a recipe to delete by clicking it once and highlighting it.
 3) Press the delete button and the recipe should be gone.